 When you start looking for online personal loans, it’s important to be aware of a few different things.
 The lower your credit score is, the higher your APR will be — both your interest rate and often your origination fee.
 Don’t be surprised to see your loan offer with an APR of 20% or more.
 It’s also likely that you’ll only have access to lower loan amounts.
 If your credit is really bad, you might only qualify to borrow $1,000 or $2,000.
 Pay careful attention to your actual loan needs and what your monthly payments look like.
 If it is really going to pinch your budget, it may not be worth it.

 This is especially true if your lender requires you to use collateral for a secured loan.
 That’s how many lenders defer the risk of making a bad credit loan.
 They have you use your personal property to secure the loan— whether it’s your car, boat, or savings account.
 In the event you default on your loan, the lender then takes possession of that collateral to offset the cost of the loan.
 This really ramps up the stakes of a bad credit loan, so just be sure to proceed with caution.

-However, if you pay off the loan quickly and on time, those regular payments could positively influence your credit report and put you on the path to better credit (and consequently, better credit offers in the future).
+However, if you pay off the loan quickly and on time, those regular payments could positively influence your credit report.
+This will put you on the path to better credit (and consequently, better credit offers in the future).

 Next, let’s take a look at our top picks for best online personal loans for bad credit.
 You’ll see a diverse mix of options and ideally find the right choice for you.